rummyfairplaydesk.com Latest Edition

 • Step 1: Secure the Pure Sequence

 Identify three or more consecutive cards of the same suit (e.g., 5♥, 6♥, 7♥).
-This is the non negotiable foundation of your hand.
-If you do not have this, do not declare.
+This is your "anchor."
+Without this, no other combination in your hand matters.

 Form another sequence of three or more cards.
-This can be another Pure Sequence or an Impure Sequence (e.g., 2♣, 3♣, Joker).
-Use your wild jokers here to bridge gaps.
+This can be a Pure Sequence or an Impure Sequence (using a Joker, e.g., 2♣, 3♣, Joker).

 Related Topics